gandhisamay/Teen-Patti-On-The-Chain/README.md

  ```

  ### Game Winner
- Whenever the winner of game is found it is declared using the logs when the last feasible action is performed!
+ Whenever the winner of game is found it is declared in the logs when either one of the 2 actions are performed :-
+ 1. Only one player is left with unfolded cards and rest of the players jave folded theirs
+ 2. When only 2 players remain with unfolded cards and a player calls "show" , then the winner is decided upon the hierarchy of their cards

+All the tokens staked in the game is then transferred to the winner instantly !

  ## Get more info